Ford quarterly U.S. auto sales rise on strong SUV, EV demand

 “With constrained inventories and record turn rates in the second quarter, we have been working closely with our dealers gathering retail orders, which are up 16-fold over last year,” Ford said in a statement.

-General Motors Co (GM.N) reported on Thursday its U.S. auto sales jumped to 688,236 vehicles in the quarter. read more
+General Motors Co reported on Thursday its U.S. auto sales jumped to 688,236 vehicles in the quarter.

+Reporting by Sanjana Shivdas in Bengaluru; Editing by Maju Samuel and Krishna Chandra Eluri

 Our Standards: The Thomson Reuters Trust Principles.